Cached Collada (.cdae)

 • A raw binary block (MsgPack “bin”) of length vector.size * elementSize.

-The code writes these in order:
+The code reads these in order:

 • nodes